alexander-rykov/user-storage-project/README.md

 Add new tests.
 Run tests, review and commit.

 - [ ] Extract logging functionality.
-  * Extract Class: extract logging functionality to a separate class that inherits _IUserStorageService_ class.
+  * Extract Class: extract logging functionality to a separate class that inherits _IUserStorageService_ interface.
   * Use [Decorator design pattern](https://refactoring.guru/design-patterns/decorator) to create a log decorator.
   * Make _UserStorageServiceDecorator_ class abstract.
   * Modify your application code to create a new log decorator and pass it to the _Client_ class instead of _UserStorageService_ class.